What is McGill’s position on Performance Dialogue?

 Performance Dialogue provides an important opportunity to review the achievements and work performance of staff during the past reference period and to set mutually agreed upon objectives.
-It is an occasion to align employee developmental goals with emerging Unit needs and directions.
+It is an occasion to align employee developmental goals with emerging Unit or Faculty needs and directions.
 Performance Dialogue encourages meaningful dialogue, planning and opportunities for recognition as well as motivational and corrective feedback.
 In this way, Performance Dialogue helps establish some of the objective criteria needed to effectively determine merit allocations.

 What is in it for you, as a supervisor?

 This best practice will support you in your efforts to attract, retain, develop and reward the best talent.
 When performed effectively, it increases your employee’s engagement and sense of contribution in a climate where effectiveness and work satisfaction are built on clear expectations.
-As we strive to demonstrate greater accountability and measurability across the University, Performance Dialogue is a critical step in linking individual objectives and performance to Unit and institutional objectives.
+As we strive to demonstrate greater accountability and measurability across the University, Performance Dialogue is a critical step in linking individual objectives and performance to Unit/Faculty and institutional objectives.
 As well, the PD process should link to training and development and succession plans.

 What is in it for you, as a staff member?